Stewart Adams (chemist): Ibuprofen

 At the Boots Pure Drug Company in 1953, Adams began work on other chemical substances that could have a pain-killing effect, centred on rheumatoid arthritis.
-He worked in a house in the south of Nottingham for many years, as the main labs had been destroyed in the war, then moved to Boots Pharmaceuticals new building on Pennyfoot Street in 1960 where there was a radioactive lab.
+He worked in a house in the south of Nottingham for many years, as the main labs had been destroyed in the war, then moved to Boots Pharmaceuticals new building on Pennyfoot Street in 1960.
 This is now BioCity Nottingham.

-In August 1958 on Rutland Road in West Bridgford, the team, with Manchester Grammar School-educated organic chemist John Nicholson (1925–83), looked at on phenoxy acids.
+In August 1958 on Rutland Road in West Bridgford, the team, with Oxford-educated organic chemist John Nicholson (1925–83), looked at phenoxy acids.
 In 1961 the team started looking at phenyl-propanoic acids, and things were looking good.
 One of the types was 2-(4-isobutylphenyl) propanoic acid; ibuprofen was first made in December 1961.

 Four substances that went to clinical trial failed, and the last – ibuprofen – worked; it was first called RD 13621, and RB 1472.
 He took the first dose himself and used the drug to treat his own headaches before it was on the market.
 Animal tests were very encouraging, and tests on humans showed it was about three times stronger than aspirin.
 He had read in a German journal about ultra-violet-induced erythema on the skin of shaved guinea pigs discovered by Parke-Davis, so he could test anti-inflammatory treatments; the UV-light came from a Kromayer Lamp.
 Some drugs had had amazing effects on albino guinea pigs, but none on humans.
 It had low GI toxicity in dogs.
 Boots also now wanted the new chemical to reduce fever (an antipyretic effect).
 The work was supported in the 1950s by the Empire Rheumatism Council (now Arthritis Research UK).
 The first clinical trials were by Dr. Tom Chalmers at the Rheumatic Diseases Unit at the Northern General Hospital, Edinburgh (which closed around 1990) in 1966.